Doctor insights on:

 - What are the largest abdominal aortic aneurysm on record?

-- Adderall and abdominal aortic aneurysm recorded?
+- What is the largest abdominal aortic aneurysm recorded?

 - Anatomy of abdominal aortic aneurysm

-- Abdominal aortic bruit
+- Abdominal aortic aneurysm bruit

 - Signs of an abdominal aortic aneurysm